 How to find the best credit card for your business

-Ask Elaine a question
+Ask a question.

 Dear Your Business Credit,

 I am looking for a small business credit card for my business.
 Can I get the best deal at the bank where I keep my business checking account?
 Or should I just shop around on my own? -- Deal Hunter

 Dear Deal Hunter,